illinois-cs241/assignment-docs/savvy_scheduler.md

 ## Spooky bugs

 This lab has some strange gotchas when testing with the gthread library.
-For this reason, we reccomend using (and augmenting) the tests in `scheduler_test.c`.
+For this reason, we recommend using (and augmenting) the tests in `scheduler_test.c`.
 If you notice any random segfaults or freezes in the program that occur non-deterministically (maybe only once or twice every 10 runs) please report this to us so we can get that patched!
 (This will not affect grading since the grader will directly test the functions in __libscheduler.c__ as opposed to the actual context switches generated by the green threading library.

 ## The threading model - gthreads (optional reading)